bolivier/bolivier.github.io/content/advent-2020/1/index.md

            (into #{} (map #(- sum %) expenses))))
 ```

+Turns out the product of the empty set is 1.
+That's the weird output solved.

 It almost feels like cheating to put the solution code up without showing the
 ~20 steps I took to create it, each time verifying visually with the repl.
+But
-But this is what I got for solving problem 2.
+this is what I have that solves part 2.

 ```clojure
 (defn multiply-2020-expenses-2 [expenses]